Jay Inslee says he may defy the DNC on climate change debate

 When asked about this matter, DNC spokesperson Xochitl Hinojosa replied, “It is the DNC’s job to organize the debate schedule, and the ground rules on unsanctioned debates were made clear with all the candidates, including Governor Inslee, and media partners months ago.”
 The DNC welcomes candidates to join issue-specific forums instead.

 At the moment, there is no climate change debate scheduled, whether sanctioned by the DNC or not.
 But Sunrise Movement, the primary Green New Deal advocacy arm that is planning to protest outside the second debate in Detroit, told Mother Jones it is considering staging its own.
-“The American people deserve a climate debate,” Varshini Prakash Prakash said in a statement to Mother Jones.
+“The American people deserve a climate debate,” Varshini Prakash said in a statement to Mother Jones.
 “If the DNC isn’t willing to put it on, we’ll consider organizing one ourselves.”

 The progressive campaign to pressure the DNC to hold its first-ever sanctioned climate change debate first took shape in April.
 I originally reported that a number of groups, including Friends of the Earth, Credo Action, Greenpeace, Sunrise Movement, and 350.org, planned to ramp up the pressure on the DNC to finally devote the primetime opportunity to an issue that got short-shrift in the last cycle.
 Since then, about a dozen candidates, including Inslee, Bernie Sanders, Elizabeth Warren, and Beto O’Rourke have joined the call.